ND1010/How-you-can-secure-your-android-app/README.md

 			}
 ```

-**The following code snippet demonstrates how to use EncryptedFile to read the contents of a file in a more secure way:**
+Read Files The following code snippet demonstrates how to use EncryptedFile to read the contents of a file in a more secure way:

 ```kotlin